amlel-el-mahrouss/openne/ReadMe.md

 OpenNE is a **modular microkernel and bootloader** written in **C++20**, designed for **performance, portability, and scalability**.
 Inspired by NT Kernel and microkernel architectures, it features **APIC-based multiprocessing, a custom filesystem (OpenNeFS), and EFI-based booting**.

-The PCI subsystem and SATA system is undergoing big refactors as of right now.
-Both of those needs big fixes.

 We welcome contributions and improvements—feel free to submit PRs or issues!

 ## Screenshots: